Home

 Another narcolepsie symptom is vivid or hypnagogic hallucinations, that occur when falling asleep or waking up.
 These dreams are so lifelike that they can be confused with reality.

-People who have narcolepsie may experience another terrifying experience, called sleep paralysis.
 This symptom is a transient inability to move usually when falling asleep or waking up.
 A person finds himself suddenly unable to move the limbs, to speak, or even to breathe, and he may have in the same time hallucinations.

 The experience of sleep paralysis is so scary that the patient may have extreme fear of dying, intensified by terrifying hallucinations.